carlnordlund/Threadle/README.md

 Precompiled binaries and installation files for Windows, Linux, and MacOS are available on the project website: https://threadle.dev/

+## threadleR - the R frontend/client
+Although Threadle comes with a CLI frontend accepting Threadle commands (see (https://threadle.dev/?page=cli)[https://threadle.dev/?page=cli]), working directly on the CLI is quite limited.
+For more advanced workflows, we have developed threadleR, which makes it really easy to work with Threadle in R.

+You will find threadleR in a separate repository: https://github.com/YukunJiao/threadleR/

 ### Authors and Funding
 Threadle is developed and maintained by Carl Nordlund at the Institute for Analytical Sociology, Linköping University, Sweden.
 The project is part of The Complete Network of Sweden project, a research environment funded by Swedish Research Council (grant #2024-01861)